 (2) "Annual rental rate" is the amount paid as rental for property for a 12-month period (i.e., the amount of the annual rent).
-Where property is rented for less than a 12- month period, the rent paid for the actual period of rental shall constitute the "annual rental rate" for the tax period.
+Where property is rented for less than a 12-month period, the rent paid for the actual period of rental shall constitute the "annual rental rate" for the tax period.
 However, where a taxpayer has rented property for a term of 12 or more months and the current tax period covers a period of less than 12 months (due, for example, to a reorganization or change of accounting period), the rent paid for the short tax period shall be annualized.
-If the rental term is for less than 12 months, the rent shall not be annualized beyond its term.
-Rent shall not be annualized because of the uncertain duration when the rental term is on a month-to-month basis.
+If the rental term is for less than 12 months, the rent shall not be annualized because of the uncertain duration when the rental term is on a month-to-month basis.